api4ai/img-bg-removal-general-examples/python/aiohttp/README.md

 # API4AI background removal sample

-This directory contains a minimalistic sample that sends requests to the API4AI background removal API.
+This directory contains a minimalistic sample that sends requests to the API4AI Background Removal API.
 The sample is implemented in `python` using [aiohttp](https://pypi.org/project/aiohttp/) module.